amesar/mlflow-tools/mlflow_tools/tools/README.md

 +-----------+------------+----------+---------------------+
 ```

-## List all model versions and their backing run
 ## List versions and their backing run for all registered models

 List all versions of all registered models with emphasis on if the version's backing run exists.